Now that the app is running, and you’ve registered a deployment marker, you can view the telemetry data that it’s generating in Lightstep.

 Learn more about Workflow Links

-You can create Workflow Links to anything, but the real power comes from using parameters directly from the span to substitute tag values, timestamps, and other metadata.
+You can create Workflow Links to anything, but the real power comes from using parameters directly from the span to substitute attribute values, timestamps, and other metadata.

 You can learn more about Workflow Links here

 So now you can be confident that the latency is caused by the deploy.